sethmlarson/mashpack/README.md

-# mshpck
+# Mashpack

 ## Motivation

-mshpck (Pronounced "mash-pack") is based on a combination of [MessagePack](https://github.com/msgpack/msgpack) for packing JSON-like objects into binary and [HTTP/2 HPACK](https://http2.github.io/http2-spec/compression.html) for encoding [variable-length integers](https://http2.github.io/http2-spec/compression.html#rfc.section.5.1) in order to achieve superior JSON-object compression. mshpck has the same interface as MessagePack including extensions.
+Mashpack is based on a combination of [MessagePack](https://github.com/msgpack/msgpack) for packing JSON-like objects into binary and [HTTP/2 HPACK](https://http2.github.io/http2-spec/compression.html) for encoding [variable-length integers](https://http2.github.io/http2-spec/compression.html#rfc.section.5.1) in order to achieve superior JSON-object compression.

+Variable length integers are less efficient at representing numbers compared to a packed uint32 if both are 32 bits long but when it comes to representing integers within 0x00000000-0xFFFFFFFF the variable length integer will only use the space required to represent the integer and therefore optimize for smaller integers.

+Using this method also allows Mashpack to break away from requiring multiple sizes for each data type compared to MessagePack. (`ARRAY` in Mashpack is capable of representing MessagePack's `fixarray`, `array16` and `array32`)

+Variable length integers also remove the requirement that all collections cannot be longer than 2\*\*32-1 which is a constraint inherant to MessagePack's collection types.

 This repository also serves as a "reference-implementation" of the specification in Python.
 The specification and implementation are currently works in progress, feel free to contribute with a pull request!